itz-anas/itz-anas/README.md

 **“Actively learning new skills and technologies to stay updated with industry trends.
 Developing projects to apply knowledge in real-world scenarios.
 Committed to self-improvement and adaptability in a rapidly evolving world.”**

+>  In today’s world, knowledge of artificial intelligence is crucial.
+If you’re not well-versed in AI itself, you should at least understand enough to be able to direct and control AI to perform tasks for you.<br> *-- Anas*

 <br>

 # 🌐 Socials: